tasmota/docs/MQTT.md

 Go to **Configuration -> Configure Other** and make sure **"MQTT Enable"** box is checked.<BR> Once MQTT is enabled you need to set it up using **Configuration -> Configure MQTT**.

+> [!TIP]
->While here, you might as well change the Friendly Name into something more descriptive than generic "Tasmota". *This is a must for Home Assistant autodiscovery feature.*
+>While here, you might as well change the Friendly Name into something more descriptive than generic "Tasmota".<br>*This is a must for Home Assistant autodiscovery feature.*

 ![Enable MQTT](https://i.postimg.cc/6QDQnH2X/mqtt-config1.png)
 ![Configure MQTT ](https://i.postimg.cc/y8LggXy1/mqtt-config2.png)